slasten3826/processlang/docs/SYNTAX_eng.md

 CONNECT depth=0.7 between=["X", "Y", "Z"]
 DISSOLVE rigidity=0.6 target="technical_jargon"
 MANIFEST format="conversational" loss=0.3
-QUERY: Explain concept X and its relation to Y and Z in simple language
+QUERY: Explain concept X and its connection to Y and Z in simple language
 ```

 ### Iterative Development

 1. Start with simple `FLOW` + `QUERY`
 2. Add `CONNECT` for cross-domain connections
-3. Add `DISSOLVE` if deconstruction is needed
+3. Add `DISSOLVE` if deconstruction needed
 4. Add `OBSERVE` for metacognitive layer
 5. Finalize with `MANIFEST`

-You don't have to use all 5 commands — use as many as the task requires.
+Use as many commands as the task requires.
+Usually 2-3 is enough.

 ---

-**Specification version:** 1.0
+**Specification version:** 2.0
-**Last updated:** 2025-12-11
+**Last updated:** 2025-01-15

-For usage examples, see `/examples` directory.
+For usage examples see `/examples` directory.
-For conceptual foundations, see `/modules`.
+For modules see `/modules`.